olcf/hands-on-with-summit/challenges/Basic_Unix_Vim/README.md

 We will now learn to edit files using a command line text editor called Vim.
 Vim is a standard text editor available on almost all systems where you have to use a command line.
-It provides the quickest way to view and modify files when you don't have access to graphical text editors that you might be used to.
+It provides the quickest way to vimew and modify files when you don't have access to graphical text editors that you might be used to.

 You should be familiar with the format by now.
 To open a file in Vim, execute the `vim`